talbiislam96/Web-Scraping-using-scrapy-and-python/README.md

 # Web-Scraping-using-scrapy-and-python
-#Few commands using python and scrapy that helps you scrape data from websites , strore it in a Mongodb database
+#Few commands using python and scrapy that help you scrape data from websites , strore it in a Mongodb database